How To Find The 8 Sedona Vortexes

 The Schnebly Hill vortex is good for those who want to explore off the beaten path.
 But in order to reach this site, you will need an off road vehicle.
 Filled with combination energy, this vortex cleans, purifies, balances and alights the spirit.
 It’s a great place for those who want to let go of old negative patterns.

 A trip to the top of the Schnebly Hill vortex might just be one of your best adventures in Sedona.
 You will be rewarded with amazing views overlooking the city of Sedona and Oak Creek Canyon.
 You can only access Schnebly Hill vortex with a 4×4 vehicle.
-We rented a jeep and drove to the top so you can use our guide below to learn more.
+We rented a jeep and drove it up the bouncy rocky road all the way to the top.

 8. West Fork Trail